Ericsson/codechecker/docs/README.md

 # Install mandatory dependencies for a development and analysis environment.
 # NOTE: clang or clang-tidy can be any sufficiently fresh version, and need not
 #       come from package manager!
-sudo apt-get install clang clang-tidy build-essential curl doxygen gcc-multilib \
+sudo apt-get install clang clang-tidy build-essential curl gcc-multilib \
       git python3-dev python3-venv

 # Install nodejs dependency for web.
 In case of Debian/Ubuntu you can use the